Year in Review 2018-19

 We also get customers back into their homes quickly after a weather event.
 This year we hosted a series of community forums and established our first Customer Support Centre in Townsville.

 Digital technology is creating new opportunities for every part of our business.
-From how customers interact with us to strengthening the processes that go behind the scenes.
+From how customers interact with us to strengthening the processes behind the scenes.
 This year, 20 per cent of our home and motor claims were lodged digitally.
 Within banking, our ‘Wave and Save’ product automatically reverts to the lowest cost option whenever their customers tap and pay.

-Our Office of the Customer Advocate continues to drive better outcomes for customers through process improvement and working with our consumer advocates.
+Our Office of the Customer Advocate continues to drive better outcomes for customers through process improvement and working with consumer advocates.
 Their work is driving business process enhancements and deepening our ability to support customers, especially those who may be experiencing vulnerability.
 We now have Customers Experiencing Vulnerability teams with established case managers to manage the end-to-end claims process and banking matters to provide customers with better support.

 Total claims paid to customers